 1.1.
 These Conditions shall be incorporated into all contracts between Adcock Refrigeration and Air Conditioning Limited (Adcock) and the customer (Customer) for the supply to the Customer of Goods and/or Services.
 The Customer’s attention is particularly drawn to clause 14 (Limitation of Liability).

 1.2.
 The following definitions and rules of interpretation apply:

 1.2.1.
-Adcock Warranty Period: a period of 12 months from the date of delivery of the Goods in which a warranty supplied by Adcock in respect of the Goods and/or Services.
+Adcock Warranty Period: a period of 12 months from the date of delivery of the Goods in which a warranty supplied by Adcock in respect of the Goods and/or Services shall apply.

-1.2.4.
-Goods and/or Services: respectively, products and materials supplied and/or services and works, including the Maintenance Services (as defined at clause 9.6), carried out by Adcock under the Contract as set out in Adcock's quotation.
+1.2.9 Goods and/or Services: respectively, products and materials supplied and/or services and works, including the Maintenance Services (as defined at clause 9.6), carried out by Adcock under the Contract as set out in Adcock's quotation.

 3.1.
 The Goods are as described in Adcock’s quotation.
 Adcock reserves the right to modify the Goods to be supplied including if required by any applicable statutory or regulatory requirement.
 Adcock shall notify the Customer in any such event.

 3.2.
 Particulars of dimensions, capacities, performance ratings, specifications, drawings and other data included in manufacturers' catalogues, price lists or other documents supplied by Adcock constitute only an approximate guide and shall not be of any contractual effect.